Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: Introduction

-In this paper, we propose an FL-based cooperative radio resource allocation mechanism for MVNOs.
-In this mechanism, each MVNO trains an RL radio resource allocation model according to its users' requirements and sends the trained models to the near-RT RIC for aggregation.
-Then, the near-RT RIC sends back the global RL model to each MVNO to update its local RL models.
-We consider two types of users, namely URLLC users and eMBB users.
-URLLC users require low latency, while eMBB users need a high data rate.
-To the best of our knowledge, this is the first work to propose cooperative radio resource allocation between MVNOs based on FLDRL.
+The motivation behind this work is to build reliable DRL-based radio resource allocation models for MVNOs by leveraging their heterogeneous and diverse datasets while preserving data privacy and security.
+Accordingly, we propose an FL-based cooperative radio resource allocation mechanism for MVNOs.
+In this mechanism, each MVNO trains an DRL radio resource allocation model according to its users' requirements and sends the trained models to the RIC for aggregation.
+Then, the RIC sends back the global DRL model to each MVNO to update its local DRL models.
+The proposed RAN slicing approach is consistent with the zero-touch network framework since it aims to autonomously manage the allocation of radio resources to users by adapting the allocation policy to the constraints of the environment and the requirements of users.
+Indeed, the use of DRL enables the implementation of a closed-loop control process of the RAN slicing operations.
+Furthermore, our proposed RAN slicing mechanism is implemented in an O-RAN architecture that favors using more intelligence and automation in monitoring RAN operations.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We model the radio resource allocation problem for URLLC ad eMBB users as a continuous non-linear optimization problem.

-\item We model the radio resource allocation problem of an MVNO as a Markov decision process (MDP).

-\item We develop a deep RL (DRL) algorithm to allocate radio resources to URLLC and eMBB users of each MVNO.

-\item We design a federated DRL (FDRL) mechanism on an O-RAN architecture to cooperatively improve the radio resource allocation operation of MVNOs.
+The main contributions of this paper are summarized as follows: we \begin{enumerate*}[(i)] \item discuss DRL-based RAN slicing efforts and associated challenges in a multi-MVNOs environment, \item design a federated DRL (FDRL) mechanism on an O-RAN architecture to improve the radio resource allocation operation of MVNOs, and \item illustrate, through extensive simulations, that the proposed RAN slicing mechanism enables a better allocation of the needed radio resources to satisfy users' QoS requirements in terms of delay and data rate. \end{enumerate*}